 The following policies apply to all users of the cemetery, including visitors.

 - There are fees for services performed within the cemetery.
-Burials, grave marker placement, disinterment and large (20 and above) memorial gatherings shall not take place until all fees are paid in full.
+Burials, grave marker placement, disinterment and memorial gatherings that require cemetery staff shall not take place until all fees are paid in full.

 - No automobile, motorcycle, truck, tractor, van, crane, skateboard, or any other vehicle or recreational equipment shall be permitted in the cemetery without permission of the EMCA.
 Bicycles are limited to the gravel pathways.

 - All dogs must be leashed.
 Dog owners must clean up their pets’ waste.
 Our policies are consistent with City of Eugene code, and we reserve the right to call the City animal control officer for offenders.

 - Burying pets or scattering their cremated ashes in the cemetery is expressly prohibited.